bigskysoftware/missing/www/docs/80-utils.md

   <section id=tagline style="--density: 2">
     <h1>So easy, even a programmer can do it.</h1>
     <p>
-        missing.css makes it easy to ship beautiful applications without locking yourself into classless libraries.
+        Missing.css makes it easy to ship beautiful applications without locking yourself into classless libraries.
     </p>
   </section>